Is L&D the emerging power centre at growth-obsessed organisations?

 The enhancement of a learning culture

-At every level within an organisation, there are a set of competencies that need to be met.
-You can inculcate a learning culture by firstly identifying these knowledge and skill gaps within the organisation.
+At every level within an organization, there are a set of competencies that need to be met.
+You can inculcate a learning culture by firstly identifying these knowledge and skill gaps within the organization.
 Providing the right training to bridge the skill and knowledge gaps becomes critical for learning and development of the employees and the organization on the whole.

 Another step that companies need to take is figuring out the market requirements.
 L&D managers can work in tandem with the CXOs and the HR department to foresee market requirements.
 They can then lay out a road map and develop training programs so employees can reach milestones keeping in mind the market requirements. .